epe105/jboss-workshops/www/jdv/02-module.md

 It is critical that the most recent version of this plugin is being used.
 Verify the version of the Teiid Designer plugin via the following:

-In your remote workstation, start JBDS.
+On your workstation, start JBDS.

 ![Guacamole JDBS]({{ "/images/jdv/02-jbds_launch.png" | prepend: site.baseurl }})